Table of Contents

 Multivitamins mean multiple vitamins; they combine various nutritional elements to supplement the inadequate vitamin and mineral supplies from the food you consume.
 Multivitamins are taken to ensure you have the daily required nutrient value for optimal health (1).

-These multivitamins are produced in different forms for easy consumption, including capsules, tablets, chewable gummies, liquids, and powders.
-Every multivitamin, irrespective of its form, comes with recommended dosage and guidelines which should be followed meticulously.
+These multivitamins are produced for easy consumption, including capsules, tablets, chewable gummies, liquids, and powders.
+Every multivitamin, irrespective of its form, comes with recommended dosage and guidelines, which should be followed meticulously.
 They are usually available at local stores and sold over the counter (2).

 Also Read – Biotin – Vitamin B7 | How It Works For Hair Growth?